 - 3. Dillard's has a Conflict Minerals Team under the supervision of the General Counsel.
 The Conflict Minerals Team includes personnel from Legal, Operations and Trade Compliance.
-The Conflict Minerals Team also involves other departments and functions within Dillard's from time to time as it deems appropriate, including (a) Compliance, (b) Merchandising (c) Product Development and (d) Sourcing. - 4.
+The Conflict Minerals Team also involves other departments and functions within Dillard's from time to time as it deems appropriate, including Compliance, Merchandising, Product Development and Sourcing. - 4.
 Dillard's uses the Service Provider to complement its internal management processes.
 The Service Provider assists with supplier outreach and due diligence and stores data and supporting documentation for us.
-We also utilize specialized outside counsel to advise us in connection with our compliance with the Conflict Minerals Rule. - 5.
+We also utilize specialized outside counsel to advise us in connection with selected aspects of our compliance with the Conflict Minerals Rule. - 5.
 We use the Template developed by the RMI to obtain information from our suppliers concerning the usage and source of 3TG in their products that we identify as potentially being in-scope, as well as information concerning their related compliance efforts. - 6.
 We have a policy requiring the maintenance of business records relating to 3TG due diligence, including records of due diligence processes, findings and resulting decisions, for at least five years.
-The Service Provider is required to follow this policy for records in its possession.
-The Service Provider maintains the records on a computerized database. - 7.
-Our purchase orders contain terms in order to further ensure vendor compliance with our Conflict Minerals Policy. - 8.
-We are a member of the following industry associations and have participated in their conflict minerals working groups: (a) the Retail Industry Leaders Association; (b) the National Retail Federation; and (c) the American Apparel & Footwear Association.
+The Service Provider has been requested to follow this policy for records in its possession.
+The Service Provider maintains the records on a computerized database. - Our purchase orders contain terms in order to further ensure vendor compliance with our Conflict Minerals Policy.